 In the lush London borough of Richmond, there is a place on the bank of the Thames in which the most famous rock stars in history have performed, such as the Rolling Stones or David Bowie: Eel Pie Island.
-It is certainly a must among the unusual things to do at London.
-Although the historic hotel that hosted them is now closed, it is still possible visit the "Eel Pie Island Museum" to experience the atmosphere of those years at 360 °.
+It is certainly a must among the unusual things to do in London.
+Although the historic hotel that hosted them is now closed, it is still possible to visit the "Eel Pie Island Museum" to experience the atmosphere of those years at 360 °.

 18. The Thames Path

-The Thames is home to many London treasures, many of which are not hidden; however the Thames Path, 64 km long, has many new and peaceful spots to be discovered.
+The Thames is home to many London treasures, many of which are not hidden; however, the Thames Path, 64 km long, has many new and peaceful spots to be discovered.
 The best way to explore it is by renting a bike and cycling along the path to be able to see the surrounding environment in all its beauty.
 Passing through some public beaches make a stop in one of Charles's favorite pubs Dickens, The Prospect of Whitby, and at the small village of Rotherhithe, among the places more beautiful to discover.